MicrosoftDocs/azure-docs/articles/container-apps/containers.md

 ## Multiple containers

 You can define multiple containers in a single container app.
-Containers in the same container app share hard disk and network resources, and run in a semi-isolated network.
+Containers in the same container app share hard disk, network resources, and run in a semi-isolated network.

+You run multiple containers together by defining more than one container in the configuration's `containers` array.

-Reasons to group containers together include:
+Reasons to run containers together include:

 - Share scale rules among containers.
 - Enable direct communication via server addresses and ports on the same network.